 A third question: Do you want to rent a car and drive yourself? or deal with taxis and buses?
 In Ireland they drive on the left side of the roads and most intersections are roundabouts which take a bit of getting used to.
 There are some new motorways but a lot of the roads are small and narrow.
 It’s easy to get lost.

-- And then there was airfare to and from Ireland: $850!!!
+- Don’t forget the airfare to and from Ireland.
+Some golf packages include airfare, some do not.
 Aer Lingus fares are constantly changing and traveling in May as we did, is always more expensive.

-- So the total before souvenirs, gifts and nitty gritty bits and pieces: $3,537.
+- Don’t forget souvenirs, gifts and nitty gritty bits and pieces.

-This may seem like a lot to some, but we played at four of the best golf courses in Ireland (see list below this post to read about each course) and got the very best tee times thanks to our hosts, who are members of these clubs.
+This may seem like a lot to some, but last time I traveled to Ireland with friends, we played at four of the best golf courses in Ireland (see list below this post to read about each course) and got the very best tee times available.
 Our accommodations were all of the highest quality with every possible need met with great hospitality.
-And as far as transportation?
-They met us at the airport, drove us everywhere we wanted to go (including a short geneological side trip to discover my grandmother’s home town!) and entertained us with wonderful evenings of Irish song and good humor.

 - Golf in Ireland: Playing at Mount Juliet